ChampionLeake/classic-wordsploit/README.md

 Runs in TWL/DSi-mode if you use a retail cartridge of the game on a DSi or 3DS system.
 Otherwise, it runs in NTR/DS-mode regardless.
 ###
 As included in the repo, you'll be able to get your DSi's CID for things such as downgrading (via hardmod).
-To be able to run that payload specifically, pick the `/Exploit/CID_CWG_savesploit` and choose the appropriate region.
+To be able to run that payload specifically, navigate to the `/Exploit/CID_CWG_savesploit` directory and choose the appropriate savefile that suits your region.
 ###
 ## Usage (Patching the savefile)
 * Win32: `classicfix savegame.sav`